 Before the Silhouette Cameo 4 came out, Cricut would’ve won easily.
 A Cricut Maker has a cutting force of 4000 grams and the old Silhouette Cameo 3 only had a cutting force of 210 grams.

 But now the tables have turned.
 The new Cameo 4 has a cutting force of 5000 grams.
 1000 grams more than the Cricut Maker.
+So now the Silhouette machine can cut through tougher materials.

-If you only plan to cut vinyl and paper, the cutting force doesn’t matter to much.
+If you only plan to cut vinyl and paper, the cutting force doesn’t matter too much.
 But if you plan on moving onto balsa wood, leather, and other thicker, harder to cut materials, you’re going to need more cutting force.

 Winner- Silhouette Cameo 4